 On week nights, the Food Truck Park looks like any regular restaurant, but on Friday nights it’s the place to be.
 This is a cool spot to hang out and grab food from a variety of food trucks (the only ones in Kathmandu right now).
 I’d recommend stopping at Food Truck Park to eat before going out.
 It has such a good vibe, good food, and it’s a great place to meet up before a party.
 It’s outdoors so you get fresh air and music before diving into the club scene.
 Some nights they have live music.
 There’s a fully stocked bar, so this is also a nice place to just have a drink with friends during the day.

 I didn’t get a chance to visit a few places that kept being mentioned by multiple friends.
-If you’re in town, you can also check out Turtle or Senate which are both clubs located in Thamel.
+If you’re in town, you can also check out LOD which is a club located in Thamel.
 Some popular bars/lounges in Thamel are Dancing Yak and Sam’s.

 You might also like…

 I’m just your average New Yorker who quit her job in the fashion industry to explore the world.
 Come find out what it’s like to trade in five-inch heels for squat toilets.